anabsyaz/2026_CODI30_Rouguelike_NewDuckington/design_doc.md

 Ducks storm the Bear castle/fortress and fight for vengeance.
 They progress through each floor, until reaching the boss bear on the top floor.
+After wounding the bear and getting them down to a low HP, there is a turn of events...
+The dragon betrays the bear and kills the bear.
+The dragon now attacks the ducks.
+You must fight to survive.

 ## Concept
 - Turn-based